rongxinxia/resumeol/README.md

 |3| Information

-All three are in /client/src/component
+All three are in client/src/component

 The components routing is achieved by React-Router and the global states are maintained by React-Redux.

-The asynchronous actions is mainly achived by /client/src/actions and /client/src/reducers
+The asynchronous actions is mainly achived by client/src/actions and client/src/reducers

-How a request was sent from frontend to backend:
+How a request is sent from frontend to backend:

 - Components call actions (Resume/Authentication/Information).
 - Actions send HTTP requests to the server.